2015 Armenian constitutional referendum: Conduct

 Levon Zourabian, who led the "No" camp, claimed there had been "mass cases of ballot-stuffing, violence, pressure, vote-buying".
 The European Platform for Democratic Elections reported "an unprecedented number of violations".
 In contrast, Russian observers reported that there were no violations or incidents during the voting.

-Results and reactions
+Results

+Reactions

 Zourabian boycotted the following day's parliamentary session, and hundreds of protesters against the new constitution demonstrated in Yerevan.
 The Parliamentary Assembly of the Council of Europe deemed that the low turnout was due to the new constitution being in the interests of the government rather than the population, and decried what it saw as a lack of public debate preceding the vote.
 None of these allegations were supported by Russian electoral observers.

 Analysis

 Hrant Mikayelian, researcher at the Caucasus Institute, noted the referendum was heavily falsified.
 According to one reconstruction attempt, the "no" camp actually won the referendum with 55.3% of the vote against the 44.7% of the vote for "yes.".